 Nature of Setting and Population Served

 The extern selected for this track will participate in two clinics in the Department of Pediatrics at Harbor-UCLA Medical Center.
-The SAFE Families (Securing Attachment for Emerging Families, formerly “ISAM”) clinic is a primary care, outpatient clinic where we provide ongoing medical care to pre-, peri-, and post-natal infants and children with documented prenatal substance exposure.
+The SAFE Families (Securing Attachment For Emerging Families, formerly “ISAM”) clinic is a primary care, outpatient clinic where we provide ongoing medical care to pre-, peri-, and post-natal infants and children with documented prenatal substance exposure.
 These children present with a variety of placements, including biological, foster and adoptive parents.
-Although the majority of our patients are infants and young children, we do follow some high-risk patients long term.
-The Kids in Dependency Systems (KIDS) clinic is another primary care program with the Department of Pediatrics where we provide initial medical clearance for newly-detained children and ongoing medical care for children in the foster-care system.
-Between both clinics, ages will range from 0-18, with a heavy emphasis on early childhood.
+Although the majority of our patients are infants and young children, we do follow some high risk patients long-term.
+The KIDS (Kids in Dependency Systems) clinic is another primary care program within the Department of Pediatrics where we provide initial medical evaluations for newly-detained children and ongoing medical care for children in the foster-care system.
+Between both clinics, ages of children tested will range from 0-18, with a heavy emphasis on infancy and early childhood.
 In both clinics, externs will work closely with medical providers.

 Direct and Indirect Services

-Psychological Assessment: The extern will have the opportunity to administer, score and write test reports for 4-6 comprehensive batteries of psychological tests for pre-school and school-aged children/youth.
-Additionally, the extern will be trained in the Bayley Scales of Infant Development, and will administer the test 7-9 times.
-Specialized experience in identifying Fetal Alcohol Syndrome/Alcohol-Related Neurodevelopmental Disorders will be provided through participation in ISAM and Bayley administrations.
+Psychological Assessment: The extern will have the opportunity to administer, score and write test reports for 6-10 comprehensive batteries of psychological tests for pre-school and school-aged children/youth.
+Additionally, the extern will be trained in the Bayley Scales of Infant Development, and will complete approximately 7-9 comprehensive batteries for infants and toddlers.
+Specialized experience in identifying Fetal Alcohol Syndrome/Fetal Alcohol Spectrum Disorders will be provided through participation in SAFE Families and through Bayley administrations.

-Consultation and Liaison: The extern will provide mental health assessment and behavioral consultation for infants and their caregivers in the SAFE Families clinic.
-The extern may also have the opportunity to provide mental health consultation and brief crisis intervention for children and adolescents presenting with acute crises.
+Consultation & Liaison: The extern will provide mental health assessment and behavioral consultation for infants and their caregivers in the SAFE Families clinic.

 Applicants most suited to this track will: